 Exchange Programs are built to be exactly like the name … a true exchange.
 You teach English classes and there is a fee for the students to attend, which is in turn used to help subsidize your costs (making your ILP program fee a bit lower).

 Humanitarian Programs are similar in that you’re teaching the same types of classes, but here, your service is going to help children who come from very little means and would not otherwise be able to afford to attend.
 You’re teaching in areas that struggle with poverty and your class is a free gift to that community!

 That brings us to India — and our very first Hybrid Program!
-You’re going to do a little of each in this program.
-You’ll split your time between a private school, with students who are a bit more affluent, and also teach students who come from limited means at another school.
-We’re so excited about this!
+Volunteers here may be teaching at a public school, with students who come from limited means, as well as a private school, with students who are a bit more affluent.
+Volunteers may also be teaching at all government public schools, where some costs are subsidized.
 This type of program helps us bring the cost of your program fee down, making it even more affordable for you while also being able to help more children.

 No experience is needed, we provide training on our teaching method.
 Teaching is a huge part of your experience here.
 ILP volunteers should be prepared for a rewarding semester, with some kiddos along the way that can make some teaching days difficult (you know how kids are!).
 They’re young, energetic, and eager to learn, but those same pluses can sometimes make for harder teaching days.
 While teaching is often the hardest part of your semester, it’s also the highlight.
 Plan on teaching up to 20 hours a week.

 In general, students are eager to chat with their friends, or want to run around instead of sitting in their chairs during your English classes.
 Some of the kids you are teaching come from difficult backgrounds, but are all so easy to love!